leaflet-extras/leaflet-providers/README.md

 # Providers

-Leaflet-providers provides tile layers from diffent providers, including *OpenStreetMap*, *MapQuestOpen*, *Stamen*, *Esri* and *OpenWeatherMap*.
-The full listing of free to use maps can be [previewed](preview/index.html).
+Leaflet-providers provides tile layers from different providers, including *OpenStreetMap*, *MapQuestOpen*, *Stamen*, *Esri* and *OpenWeatherMap*.
+The full listing of free to use layers can be [previewed](http://leaflet-extras.github.io/preview/index.html).
 The page will show you the name to use with `leaflet-providers.js` and the code to use it without dependencies.

 ## Providers requiring registration